zputrle/s2ofGo/README.md

-# A Tour of Go in one Web Page

-[A Tour of Go](https://go.dev/tour/welcome/1) as a single web page to easily find what you want to recall.

----

 # Welcome!

 **Learn how to use this tour: including how to navigate the different lessons and how to run code.**